 The Dunkeld Enduro race take place on a circuit marked with a variable number of mostly uphill transfer stages and mostly downhill timed stages.
 Riders must complete the timed stages in ascending order, 1 then 2 etc, unless otherwise instructed by the race organisers.

 All riders must follow the marked transition routes.
 Failure to do so may result in complications and concerns regarding your safety while participating in this event.
 If you injure yourself while not on the marked course our medics may not be able to find you.

 In the interest of safety there will be a ample cut off time to complete the whole event.
-Riders will be notified of this at the race briefing on the morning of the event.
+Riders will be notified of this at the race briefing on the morning of the event or pre-race email.
 A sweep team of riders will ride behind the majority of the participants and are able to assist in any medical or mechnical problems.
 If the cut off time is approaching they may ask you to return to the event HQ without completing the whole course.

 The course will be marked with signs and tape.
 Where a course is double taped you must ride between the tape.
 Anything else is placed as a guideline as to the direction of the course.